Ayush-iitkgp/django-python-service/README.md

 ```

 ### System Constraints
-1. Does not translate time tags at present
+1. Does not translate time and address tags at present.
+TODO: Translated time and address tags as well.
 2. Can not translate text on the buttons
 3. Instead of treating
 ```html